AdobeDocs/commerce-operations.en/help/implementation-playbook/project-scope/requirement-checklists.md

 - Will you require a content staging website?

-- Should customers be allowed to create a website account
+- Should customers be allowed to create a website account?

 - Will you use unique discount coupons for promotions?